Stuk/montage-compile-css-demo/README.md

 injected by `core/preprocessor.js` so they are not loaded.

-Some of the modules use an `index.js` module, but don't specifiy a `main` property in the `package.json`, and so I have checked those in an patched them.
+Some of the modules use an `index.js` module, but don't specifiy a `main` property in the `package.json`, and so I have checked them in and patched them to include this property.